AN DA SHEALLADH // TWO VIEWS

 WHAT IS THE CENTRE LIKE?

-The song centre is in a small, colourful building on the edge of Loch Ewe, with direct access to the beach from the garden.
-It belongs to singer, performance artist and storyteller Joanie Bones.
+The centre is in a small, colourful building on the edge of Loch Ewe, with direct access to the beach from the garden.
+It belongs to singer, performance artist and storyteller Joanie Bones, aka Bríd Dawid.

-The centre has a workshop room, small kitchen, the 'blue room' (chill out space), bathroom, office and storage room.
+The centre has a workshop room, small kitchen, the 'blue room' (chill out space), bathroom and 2 small dorm bedrooms.

 The workshop room can hold about 15 people.